 Georgia Tech is located in the heart of metro Atlanta, a home to more than 5.5 million people and nearly 150,000 businesses, a world-class airport, lush parks and green spaces, competitive schools and numerous amenities for entertainment, sports and restaurants that all offer a top-tier quality of life.
 From its diverse economy, global access, abundant talent and low costs of business and lifestyle, metro Atlanta is a great place to call "home."
-Residents have easy access to arts, culture, sports and nightlife, and can experience all four seasons, with mild winters that rarely require a snow shovel.
+Residents have easy access to arts, culture, sports and nightlife, and can experience all four seasons – with mild winters that rarely require a snow shovel.

-Applications should be submitted online.
-For best consideration, applications are due by December 15, 2017.
 The application material should include a full academic CV, a personal narrative on teaching and research, a list of at least three references and up to three sample publications.
 Georgia Tech is an Affirmative Action/Equal Opportunity Employer.
 Applications from women and under-represented minorities are strongly encouraged.

 For more information about Georgia Tech’s School of Computational Science and Engineering please visit: http://www.cse.gatech.edu/

 Application Submission Portal URL: https://academicjobsonline.org/ajo/jobs/11600